Eileen Conn

 Eileen Conn is an American television producer and television writer.

+Biography

 Her credits include Get a Life, Mad About You, Dream On, NewsRadio, Just Shoot Me!, DAG (also co-creator), Courting Alex and serving as executive producer for Shake It Up (in which her husband has appeared) alongside Rob Lotterstein and Made in Japan.

+Personal life

 In 1993, Conn married actor-comedian Larry Miller, with whom she has two children.